ASU-Vibe-Coding-Centre/mcp-learning/LEARNING_PATH.md

 **Focus:** Real-World Connections

 **What You'll Learn:**
-- Integrating with Claude Desktop
+- Integrating with Cursor IDE
 - Using MCP Inspector for debugging
 - Multi-server scenarios and composition
 - Docker Toolkit and Gateway integration